 In addition to having a child as a Kids Hope USA mentor, I also serve as a school counselor at an elementary school.
 Kids want someone to listen to them.
 They have so much to say.
 They just want to be loved and accepted.
 If they can have an adult pouring into them besides their family, it makes such a difference.

 In my role as a counselor here, I have the opportunity to meet with students one-on-one throughout the year.
 In this one-on-one setting, they can open up to you and tell you lots of things.
-It helps establish the relationship.
+It helps establish relationships.

 Kids Hope USA mentoring programs help students see that there are other caring adults aside from a teacher and a parent or two.
 It shows them they have value and helps to build their self-confidence.
 A lot of kids are excited when they know that the mentor is there just for them.